 With regards to the holidays, kindergartens follow the primary school holiday schedule.
 This means that they have their school holidays in March, June, September, and November/December to mirror the primary school holiday period.
 If this is a concern for working parents who may not be able to take time off during the holiday period, then kindergartens may not be the best option for you.

-Learning Approaches Offered in Preschools Singapore
+Learning Approaches Offered in Good Preschools in Singapore

 As parents, you are aware that children have developmental milestones to meet as they grow.
 How does enrolling your child to a preschool help with these milestones?

 For a start, all preschools in Singapore aim to help your children meet their learning goals, such as socio-emotional needs, building confidence and developing a good foundation for numeracy and literacy so they can progress seamlessly into formal learning at primary levels.

 Different preschools adopt distinct approaches to early education.
 Take the time and opportunity to delve deeper into your shortlisted preschools’ educational philosophy, curriculum, and programmes to assess if these align with your expectations and suit your young child's needs.

 Curriculum Differences in Preschools, Kindergartens and Childcare Centres

 You can find an array of learning approaches in both schools, like Montessori, Reggio, or Waldorf, that can suit your children’s learning needs.

 While both childcare and kindergartens have similar curricula, kindergartens are generally more academic-oriented compared to childcare centres as they only have three hours to complete a day’s learning.
 They also do not offer any childcare services for parents who may require them.